 - Keyboard only usability – all content and functions must be accessible without a mouse

-These are just 4 of the current 50 guidelines.
+These are just 4 of the current 50 (as of this writing) guidelines.
 Some are added automatically when a website is built, others can possibly be done by you, and the rest must be handled by a developer.

 If you’ve read this far, bravo!
 You’re on your way to compliance.
-But, there is much more to talk about, which will be covered in Part 2 of this article, coming soon!
+But, there is much more to talk about, which is covered in Part 2 of this article.
+Read it here.

-If you’d like to know more right now, see the links below.
+And if you’d like to know more, see the links below.